krduffy/korean-dictionary/README.md

 There are two options for locally running a test dictionary with an abridged dataset, both of which use [Docker](https://www.docker.com/).

+If you use either option to run the dictionary, you can log in with the username '척척박사' and the password 'secret'.
+This account knows every word in the dictionary, which is good for trying the Hanja game without spending hours adding words to the known list.

 ### Run Locally with Docker Compose
 1. Download this repository.
 2. Run the command `docker-compose up --build` in the downloaded project's top-level directory (/korean-dictionary).